Major in Computer Science

 Each program specifies approximately half of the courses required for your degree.
 We believe that those courses constitute the minimum which could be expected of any student in computer science.

-We offer three versions of the CS Major: a general program, and two specialized streams:
+We offer three versions of the CS Major: a general program, and three specialized streams:

 The required courses to complete the general program are listed below, and the required courses for the streams are available at their respective links.